old-o/screentime/README.md

 The budget is accessed through a tiny web service that uses bash scripts via CGI interface.

-Bash scripts to add or remove minutes to the budget are provided as well.
+Bash scripts to add or remove minutes to/from the budget are provided as well.

-On Windows machines, a background service is used to monitor logged in users and decrease their budget as mimnutes pass.
-The service is basically a looping powershell script that sleep for a minute at a time.
+On Windows machines, a background service is used to monitor logged in users and decrease their budget as minutes pass.
+The service is basically a looping powershell script that sleeps for a minute at a time.